apitable/apitable/docs/contribute/developer-guide.md

 We have two ways to improve the translation of APITable:

-1. You can modify the markdown files in source code and create a PR directly.
+1. You can modify the markdown files in source code and create a PR directly
 2. Join our [Crowdin](https://crowdin.com/project/apitablecode) to find the `strings` to modify

 In the collaboration of multilingual translation, we follow the following process: